offsoc/ReplaceHexPatcher/docs/docs_EN.md

     - I tried to add various checks (for example, for the existence of a file path or something) wherever I thought it was necessary, and this is a lot of places.
 Probably, these checks are not needed everywhere.
 Especially if you think over the architecture of the project and bring it back to normal.
     - I had a desire (although, most likely, this is a personal sporting interest) to make the script possible to run and execute without administrator rights and these rights were requested only when they are needed.
 Because of this, we had to add and process checks to see if administrator rights were needed for this operation and run separate Powershell code (including multi-line) in separate processes requesting administrator rights.
 If you remove all these checks and check for rights only at the very beginning, the code will probably lose 1/5 of its weight.
 2. Why is the template not in JSON or XML format?
+    - - Because I started from the idea that I could just write the path in a text file and insert hex patterns from the patch notes of this file below.
     - Because these types of file structures have a fairly strict markup format and when filling out a file manually, it would be difficult to write and format text in a JSON or XML structure.
 I made the template structure such that it forgives errors and is less strict, unlike JSON and XML.
 3. Is it possible to use byte search and replace to delete a sequence of bytes?
     - Yes, but it requires a little modification of the code.
 It in TODO-list in Readme.